mulderp/mulderp.github.com/_posts/2015-08-03-single-board-computers.md

 title: Booting single board computers
 tags: computers
 ---
-Last week, I have spend my evenings hacking operating systems for single board computers.
-I wanted to try out two things: Scripting a display on a Raspberry Pi.
-And, exploring Node.js on the Intel Galileo board.
+Booting processes of computers are opaque.
+When a board boots, it setups internal resources and peripherals.
+One such peripheral can be a display.
+And surprisingly, there is not much documantation out there about what is important.

+## Raspberry Pi

-Talking to a display on an Raspberry Pi was not too difficult.
-Working with graphics on bare metal requires some reading about ["framebuffers"](https://en.wikipedia.org/wiki/Linux_framebuffer).
-On the Raspberry Pi, you must build a framebuffer device first.
+Some examples can be found in talking to a display on an Raspberry Pi.
+First, some reading about ["framebuffers"](https://en.wikipedia.org/wiki/Linux_framebuffer) is needed.
+To use a display on the Raspberry Pi, you must build a framebuffer device first.
 There is a nice [write-up](https://github.com/notro/fbtft/wiki) here, and I arrived quickly at a working device:

     /dev/fb1